 5) Thank Them – whenever your partner shares with you, regardless of the content and how it made you feel, thank your partner for opening up.
 Thank them for trusting you, thank them for being vulnerable in front of you, let them know that you appreciate learning more about them.
 It does not matter if you do not see eye to eye, what matters is that you trust one another enough to have the conversation.

-Safety is created when you: acknowledge that being vulnerable is not easy, thank them for trusting you enough to share their feelings, encourage them to continue to open up and know that they will be met with understanding, love, and trust.
+Safety is created when you: acknowledge that being vulnerable is not easy, thank them for trusting you enough to share their feelings, validate what they have shared with you, and encourage them to continue to open up and know that they will be met with love and understanding.

 6) Be Consistent – with your words and actions.
 Consistency builds trust, because you know what to expect, words and actions are aligned, you learn you can count on your partner.
 Be consistent with your partner, if you say you are going to do something, do it.
 If your behaviors and your words are not consistent with one another, it will be hard for your partner to trust you.
 If you are consistently inconsistent, you are ultimately sending a message to your partner that you can not be trusted.